elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-biological-functions-of-proteins-nucleic-acids-and-carbohydrates.md

 url: /learn/biology/questions/what-are-the-biological-functions-of-proteins-nucleic-acids-and-carbohydrates
 score: -1.0
 related_article1:
-    id: 167209
+    id: 167204
-    title: How do the chemical properties of biological molecules impact their function, particularly in terms of structure and shape?
+    title: >-
+        What are the key structural differences between lipids and other biomolecules, and how do these differences affect their solubility?
     subject: Biology
-    url: /learn/biology/questions/how-do-the-chemical-properties-of-biological-molecules-impact-their-function-particularly-in-terms-of-structure-and-shape
+    url: /learn/biology/questions/what-are-the-key-structural-differences-between-lipids-and-other-biomolecules-and-how-do-these-differences-affect-their-solubility
 related_article2:
-    id: 167213
+    id: 167204
-    title: What is the structure of triacylglycerols, and what are their primary functions in energy storage and insulation?
+    title: >-
+        What are the key structural differences between lipids and other biomolecules, and how do these differences affect their solubility?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structure-of-triacylglycerols-and-what-are-their-primary-functions-in-energy-storage-and-insulation
+    url: /learn/biology/questions/what-are-the-key-structural-differences-between-lipids-and-other-biomolecules-and-how-do-these-differences-affect-their-solubility
 related_article3:
+    id: 167211
+    title: >-
+        What are the structural components of phospholipids, and how do they contribute to membrane formation?
+    subject: Biology
+    url: /learn/biology/questions/what-are-the-structural-components-of-phospholipids-and-how-do-they-contribute-to-membrane-formation
+related_article4:
     id: 167209
+    title: >-
-    title: How do the chemical properties of biological molecules impact their function, particularly in terms of structure and shape?
+        How do the chemical properties of biological molecules impact their function, particularly in terms of structure and shape?
     subject: Biology
     url: /learn/biology/questions/how-do-the-chemical-properties-of-biological-molecules-impact-their-function-particularly-in-terms-of-structure-and-shape
-related_article4:
-    id: 167202
-    title: What is the difference between saturated and unsaturated fatty acids in terms of molecular structure?
-    subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-molecular-structure
 related_article5:
-    id: 167209
+    id: 167200
-    title: How do the chemical properties of biological molecules impact their function, particularly in terms of structure and shape?
+    title: >-
+        What are the main structural components of fats, phospholipids, and steroids, and how do these structures relate to their functions?
     subject: Biology
-    url: /learn/biology/questions/how-do-the-chemical-properties-of-biological-molecules-impact-their-function-particularly-in-terms-of-structure-and-shape
+    url: /learn/biology/questions/what-are-the-main-structural-components-of-fats-phospholipids-and-steroids-and-how-do-these-structures-relate-to-their-functions
 ---

 &nbsp;